 My computer has returned, and with them my images — but there are still some loose ends that prevent me from posting my own photograph today.

 However, I was pleased to be contacted by M. Danko, who has begun producing lovely photographs of the Home Savings bank art at http://socal-bank-art.blogspot.com/.
-She has granted me permission to cross-post her images, and so I begin doing so today, with a great image of the Westminster location.

 As I mentioned earlier, I was in Westminster for a planning meeting linked to my other Southern California avocation, the Past Tense seminar at the Huntington Library.
 Getting off the freeway, I saw this bank, and then had to maneuver a collection of one-way streets, frontage-ways, alleys, and parking lots to get back to where I could see the bank.